ChristopherCho/Arkham-LCG-translation-assistant/README.md

     2. Click `Drag & Generate` button
     3. On image left, drag area to insert text
     4. You may see the generated text with specified area size and font size below
     5. If you like the generated text, click `Insert` button.
-Otherwise, re-do all from 1.
+        Otherwise, finetune by changing font size or text and redo from 4.2.
 5. After all texts you want is inserted, click `Save` button.
 6. For some cards with backside(e.g. 08011a), click `Do Backside` button to translate backside of the card.

+## Customization
+For some cards, the translation may not be supplied by Arkham DB.
+In this case, you can translate it by yourself.
+Type texts in the text box beneath the font size box.
+You can also insert icons by clicking the icons below.

 ## Licenses
 - Images: all card images are downloaded from [Arkham DB](https://arkhamdb.com/)